 Sue Cade enjoys a fun night out at this charcuterie-BBQ diner

 The reason for the name ‘Pig & Pallet’ becomes obvious the moment you walk through the door: the restaurant is ingeniously built from recycled wood including lots of pallets.
-We instantly realise this is a quirky eaterie that smacks of fun.
+We instantly realise this is a quirky eaterie in Exeter that smacks of fun.

 Although there are tables and benches scattered about, my review buddy Fio is taken with a cosy-looking recess.
 Alan Clark, our enthusiastic front-of-house for the night, is happy for us to sit there, as long as we understand that this is Norman’s Snug.
 Regular customer Norman (Croucher) is an extraordinary character who, despite being a double amputee, climbs mountains to raise money for Hospiscare.